 You will observe a gallery of screens of all running applications which aren’t in a minimized state under screenshot, select the file & the image insert on the body of the email message.

-Once the image is inserted “Picture Format” option appears which allows users to modify, insert multiple effects with an image.
+Once the image is inserted “Picture Format” option appears which allows users to modify and insert multiple effects with an image.

 - Open Outlook